 It helps to make a list of what you don’t like and what you can’t eat before deciding what to plant.

-Sometimes we cheat a little.
-This year, I will grow one tiny row of California Wonder peppers.
+But I always grow some tomatoes and peppers because I enjoy them!
+I always grow at least one tiny row of California Wonder peppers.
 Stuffed peppers are a favorite of mine, and I just couldn’t resist growing a few in exchange for a delicious meal and a few days of feeling sub-par.

 A Garden to Suit your Site

 Our garden beds are in a partially shaded area.
 In fact, our entire yard is partially shaded, moving toward full shade as the neighbors’ trees continue to grow.
 Turns out we wouldn’t be able to grow all those sun-loving nightshade vegetables even if we wanted to!

 The shade provides a challenge, but it’s also an opportunity for us to grow salads (I love Parris Island romaine), leafy greens (Kale will always be my one true love), and root vegetables (Beets for everyone!) almost year-round.